-“In addition to Queensland Government’s ongoing investment in the company, an uplift this year of $2.16 million is helping Opera Queensland return to a season of three main stage productions each year from 2019.
+“In addition to Queensland Government’s ongoing investment in the company, an uplift this year of $2.16 million is helping Opera Queensland return to a season of three mainstage productions each year from 2019.

 “Opera Queensland’s programs continue to engage the whole state, connecting with regional and remote centres through performances and workshops, and providing valuable performance opportunities for local artists,” concluded Minister Enoch.

 “This is opera that takes us to a place of wonder.
 This is opera for those who are willing to give all to the ones they love,” said Mr Nolan.

-One of the world’s best-known operas, Tosca, will transform the Lyric Theatre, QPAC from 13 – 22 June 2019, Directed by Patrick Nolan, and conducted by Oliver von Dohnanyi, Principal Conductor of Ekaterinburg Opera and one of the world’s leading opera conductors, with design by Dale Ferguson and lighting by Mark Howett.
-Tosca, composed by Giacomo Puccini, is one of the great female characters within opera; a strong woman in an entirely male world, refusing to submit to the patriarchal system.
-Two internationally based Australian artists return home to star in Tosca; Rachelle Durkin who makes her role debut as Tosca alongside Angus Wood as Cavaradossi.
-Also starring José Carbó as Scarpia the Opera Queensland Season 2019 production will shine a light on power, how it oppresses and controls but and its vulnerability.
+Two internationally based Australian artists return home to star in Tosca; Rachelle Durkin who makes her role debut as Tosca alongside Angus Wood as Cavradossi.
+Also starring Jose Carbo as Scarpia the Opera Queensland Season 2019 production will shine a light on power, how it oppresses and controls but also its vulnerability.

-With a long history of being directed by leading choreographers due to a number of dance and movement scenes – the most famous directed by Pina Bausch – the Season 2019 work for Opera Queensland will be directed by Circa Artistic Director Yaron Lifschitz.
+With a long history of being directed by leading choreographers due to the number of dance and movement scenes – the most famous directed by Pina Bausch – the Season 2019 work for Opera Queensland will be directed by Circa Artistic Director Yaron Lifschitz.

 With a focus on the body as the site of desire, pain and renewal, this work will see Lifschitz using his troupe of phenomenal acrobats as the creators of the physical world that Orpheus has to navigate.